arun-gupta/arun-gupta.github.io/kubeflow-kops-aws/index.md

 	```

 - Click on `SIGN IN`
-- Access `istio-ingressgateway` in the dashboard http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/service/istio-system/istio-ingressgateway?namespace=istio-system
+- Access `istio-ingressgateway` in the [dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/service/istio-system/istio-ingressgateway?namespace=istio-system)
 - Click on `EDIT` (top right)
 - Replace `NodePort` with `LoadBalancer`
 - Click on `Update`
-- Wait for 3 minutes for the load balancer to be deployed
+- Wait for ~3 minutes for the load balancer to be provisioned and ready
 - Get endpoint address:

 	```